JJ/hoborg/text/text.md

 all of its own when he wants.
 When there's something in front, I don't know how the hell it does that, but he notices and honks the same way that he avoids to crash into people by just stopping.
 How do I know how it does that?
 Am I a fucking mechanician?
+So, all things considered,  it sounded like a car coming at you if you didn't see it coming.
+A honking, screeching, clanking little car.

 The second greatest show on earth arrives in New Orleans